o42a/o42a-doc/contents/docs/core/links.md

 ### Link Dereference ###

-As mentioned above, the link is automatically dereferenced when required.
+As mentioned above, a link is automatically dereferenced when required.
 But this can be done explicitly, with a link dereference expression:

 > `<link> '->'`